 Chelsea from Lovely Indeed made a very pretty painted pineapple ukulele.
 She started from scratch with a DIY ukulele kit (available here), but I decided to DIY my existing ukulele instead.
-Scroll down for the pictorial instructions!
+Scroll down to see how I did it:

-4. Prime the main face of the ukulele with white acrylic paint.
+Prime the main surface of the ukulele with white acrylic paint.
 Doing this helps create an evenness the wood will not have without it, and makes the paint stand out more.
 Mine took several layers, as I wanted it to be opaque.
 Let the paint dry between layers.

-11. Tune your ukulele with a tuner, or you can do tune by ear with a piano.
+Tune your ukulele with a tuner, or you can tune by ear with a piano.
 Use the image above for a guide.

 And there you have it!
 Your fun and cute musical companion for the summer!

 I hope you have enjoyed designing your own painted pineapple ukulele.
-If you have made your own musical instruments, and would like to share it, please email me (firstname.lastname@example.org) your pictures, or tag us on Instagram #BloomSchoolDIY.
+If you have made your own musical instruments, and would like to share it, tag us on Instagram #BloomSchoolDIY.

 If you already know how to play the ukulele, head on to Peter Hudson’s website for some beginner-level classic tunes in ukulele lead sheet format.
 Complete lyrics, chord diagrams and ukulele tab are provided in all!